 Any work that you submit at any stage of the writing process—draft, thesis and outline, bibliography, etc., through final version—must be your own; in addition, any words, ideas, or data that you borrow from other people and include in your work must be properly documented.
 Failure to do either of these things is plagiarism.
 The University of Delaware protects the rights of all students by insisting that individual students act with integrity.
 Accordingly, the University severely penalizes plagiarism and other forms of academic dishonesty.

-You are expected to complete the online student evaluation for this course.
-This survey will be available for you to complete during the last two weeks of the semester via http://www.udel.edu/udsis-students/courseevaluations.html.
-Apart from being an expectation of the course, your evaluation provides valuable information to me and to the Department.
+You are expected to complete the online student feedback form for this course.
+This form will be available during the last two weeks of the semester via http://www.udel.edu/udsis-students/courseevaluations.html.
+Apart from being an expectation of the course, your feedback provides valuable information to the Composition Program and to the English Department.

 Please note that constructive feedback is welcome at any point in the course, so if you have a concern or suggestion that you would like me to consider, please feel free to share that with me.